anodejs/anodejs/docs/BITBUCKET_SETUP.md

 Create buddy account on bitbucket. __IMPORTANT__: The name and the password for the buddy account should be the same on [github](https://github.com/anodejs/anodejs/blob/master/docs/SIMPLE_SETUP.md#create-buddy-account) and on bitbucket.

-## Setup bitbucket team (if needed)
+## Setup bitbucket team

-If you are using bitbucket for private repositories, you need to create bitbucket team complimentary to github organization.
+Create bitbucket team complimentary to github organization.
 Let's assume you've called it by the same name as github organization - ```myanodeorg```.

 NOTE: The team on bitbucket requires separate e-mail account.